zer0def/nginxinc-kubernetes-ingress/docs/README.md

 This directory contains all of the user documentation for NGINX Ingress Controller, as well as the requirements for building and publishing the documentation.

-Documentation is written in Markdown, built using [Hugo](https://gohugo.io) with [nginx-hugo-theme](https://github.com/nginxinc/nginx-hugo-theme), then deployed with [Netlify](https://www.netlify.com/).
+Documentation is written in Markdown, built using [Hugo](https://gohugo.io) with [nginx-hugo-theme](https://github.com/nginxinc/nginx-hugo-theme).
+Previews and deployments are handled by the [docs-actions](https://github.com/nginxinc/docs-actions?tab=readme-ov-file#docs-actions) workflow.

 ## Setup